Alciston

 Alciston is a village and civil parish in the Wealden district of East Sussex, England.
 It is inland, just off the A27 road, about 10 mi north-west of Eastbourne and 7 mi east of Lewes.
 The ecclesiastical parish is linked with that of Selmeston and Berwick.

+Saxon in origin, its name was then Aelfsige.

+History

+The village (Alcistone) is mentioned in the Domesday Book of 1086, when it was a significant settlement with 70 villagers, 8 smallholders, 12 slaves and 7 burgesses; there were 50 acres of meadows, six of pasture and four of woodland for pigs.